Tolls in Oregon

 With advances in technology, roads can be managed with user fees to both improve traffic flow and raise revenue to pay for transportation improvements.

 ODOT's Primary Goal is Improved Travel on I-5 and I-205

-Today’s tolling systems do not require people to stop at toll booths.
-Pre-paid accounts connected to transponders (a device that collects fees electronically as you drive) or license plate readers allow drivers to pay a toll without slowing or stopping.
+Today's tolling systems do not require people to stop at toll booths.
+Pre-paid accounts connected to a toll tag (a device that collects fees electronically as you drive) or license plate readers allow drivers to pay a toll without slowing or stopping.
 Drivers without a pre-paid account are sent a bill in the mail with an added processing fee.
-The most appropriate technology for the Portland metropolitan area will be determined through the planning process which will begin in 2020.
-Options for individuals without access to bank accounts will be studied to limit barriers.
+The most appropriate technology for the Portland, Oregon metropolitan area will be determined through the planning process that is currently underway.
+We're also studying options to reduce barriers for individuals without access to bank accounts.

 In variable rate systems, the cost of the toll can vary according to a set schedule or it can adjust dynamically based on traffic conditions.
 During periods of high traffic, the toll would go up.
 When traffic is relatively uncongested, the toll would go down, possibly to $0.
 This type of pricing encourages travel choices that make the most of the system, whether by encouraging the use of other modes of travel, carpooling, or choosing to take the trip at a different time of day.
 Typically, the small percentage of users who make another choice for travel can reduce traffic congestion for those who can't modify their trip, resulting in less congestion and more vehicles able to travel efficiently.